 327.35 FINES; MANUFACTURED HOMES PRODUCED AFTER JUNE 14, 1976.

-violation involving a separate manufactured home or involving a separate failure or refusal to
+involving a separate manufactured home or involving a separate failure or refusal to allow or

-allow or perform any act required by this section constitutes a separate offense, except that the
+perform any act required by this section constitutes a separate violation, except that the maximum

-maximum civil penalties for any related series of violations occurring within one year from the
+monetary penalties for any related series of violations occurring within one year from the date of

 Subd.
 2. Willful violations.

 Any individual or a director, officer, or agent of a corporation